 Statement by the Deputy Permanent Representative of Estonia to the UN, Ms Kristel Lõuk

-Estonia aligns itself with the statement delivered by the European Union.
+Estonia aligns with the statement of the European Union.

 The Children and Armed Conflict mandate, including its monitoring and reporting mechanism, is a unique and essential part of the Security Council’s work to ensure peace and security – and it needs to be utilised accordingly.
 The significant and devastating impact of conflicts on children is clear.
 The number of verified grave violations last year reached nearly 24 000.
 These violations destroy lives and communities, and fuel conflict with an impact on international peace and security for years to come.

 The reasoning for the relevance of the CAAC mandate is clear – and the action by the Council, the UN system and national actors has to follow.

 - This includes promoting compliance with international law and ensuring accountability for violations of international human rights law and international humanitarian law, including through international mechanisms, such as the ICC, and the exercise of universal jurisdiction.

 - It includes the incorporation and use of CAAC-related criteria in the sanctions regimes.